TranslucentTB/TranslucentTB/Readme.md

 }
 ```

-The only exception to this rule is the opening brace of a class or structure, in which K&R braces apply:
+The only exception to this rule is the opening brace of a class, namespace or structure, in which K&R braces apply:

 ```cpp
 class Foo {